EngstromJimmy/Blazm.Hid/Demos.md

     }
     ```
 5. Show BusyLightCommand
-    The busy light command is just a class with all the different colors, sounds, jumps and so on
+    The busy light command is just a class with all the different colors, sounds, jumps, and so on
     ```csharp
     public class BusyLightCommand
     {